-Getting outside to enjoy fresh air and nice weather while firing up the grill is an iconic summer pastime.
+Getting outside to enjoy some fresh air and nice weather while firing up the grill is an iconic summer pastime.
 And while there’s nothing wrong with throwing some burgers over the coals, you can easily turn a standard cookout into a day to remember by having fun with different barbecue theme ideas.

 You can find inspiration from other countries and eating styles and let it influence your barbecue’s food and drinks.
 Then, go all-out with decorations, music and games that complement the theme.